Nixon Fire

 The Nixon Fire was a sizable wildfire that burned in Riverside county in Southern California.
 It ignited on July 29, 2024, in the census-designated place of Aguanga in Riverside County.
-As of 7 August 2024, it has burned 5222 acres and is 100 percent contained.
+The fire burned 5222 acres and was 100 percent contained on August 7.

 Background

 The fire burned 3,500 acres on day one in Chaparral with dry atmospheric conditions, a lack of recent burn history, warm temperatures, and strong winds helping the fire expand rapidly.
 On day two, the fire burned into the Beauty Mountain Wilderness area.

 Cause

 The fire began in near Tule Valley Road and Richard Nixon Boulevard in Aguanga, California.
 It is located south of state highway California State Route 371.
 California Department of Forestry and Fire Protection (Cal Fire) determined the cause was a freestanding, privately owned electrical panel.

 Progression

 The fire ignited just before 12:30 PM PDT (it was first reported at 12:28 PM) near Tule Valley Road and Richard Nixon Boulevard.
 By 03:04 PM, it burned 295 acres.
 The National Weather Service meteorologist Alex Tardy described the weather conditions "unfavorable" with low humidity and high temperatures.
 The fire was declared fully contained on August 7th.